+Cuppa for your Crew

-Host a bake sale and help keep your local air ambulance flying.
-Choose a time and place that brews best with vour schedule and raise vital funds.
+Host a coffee morning and help keep your local air ambulance flying.
+Choose a time and place that brews best with your schedule and raise vital funds.

-Brew.
-Bake.
-Be a lifesaver!
+Brew, Bake, Be a lifesaver!

-Heli Hike

-Grab your friends and family and walk through the countryside at one of our Heli Hikes and Family Fun Days!

-With two routes to choose from and even a Mini Medic Mission for children, there's something for everyone!
+Heli Hike Grab your friends and family and walk through the countryside at Heli Hike!
+With two routes to choose from and even a Mini Medic Mile for children, there's something for everyone!

-Carol concerts

-Get into the Christmas spirit with us by coming along to one of our Carol Concerts!
+Carol Concerts Get into the Christmas spirit with us by coming along to one of our Carol Concerts!
 A fun, festive experience that helps raise funds to keep us flying (and enjoy a delicious mince pie too!).

-Volunteer for us

-Do you or your unit\ have some spare time and want to help a local charity?
+Volunteer for us Do you have some spare time and want to help a local charity?
 Come and volunteer with us!

-We've lots of ways to get involved from helping at events so please get in touch we'd love to hear from you!
+We have a wide range of roles available to choose from so get in touch - we'd love to hear from you!

-Run 31

-Want to challenge yourself all while raising money for your local air ambulance charity?
+Run 31 Want to challenge yourself all while raising money for your local air ambulance charity?
 Hit the ground running and walk or run 31 miles in a month - that could be just one mile a day!

-Find out more or sign up today! aakss.org.uk/get-involved
+Find out more or sign up today! aakss.org.uk/get-involved Registered Charity No. 1021367 (FR) FUNDRAISING